This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Simple recipe and instructions for how to make bath bombs with lavender, peppermint, and marjoram oils.
 This herbal bath bomb recipe makes eight small fizzies or two large rounds and can be made with matching soap for handmade gift sets.

-The ingredients you’ll use are pure and natural and making the fizzies is super easy.
+These natural herbal bath bombs are made with a beautifully scented blend of sweet herbal oils.
+They’re uplifting yet soothing and the extra dash of conditioning oil and Epsom salts make them great for your skin.
+The ingredients you’ll use are pure and natural and making the bath bombs is super easy.
 Best of all, if you grow some of the herbs yourself, you can use your own dried lavender, peppermint, and calendula to decorate.
-A sweet and natural way to use homegrown herbs to make natural beauty gifts.
+It’s a sweet and natural way to use homegrown herbs to make natural beauty gifts.